 My first office was a small room in a shared house with Ross and 3 of our friends, which was far from ideal.

 With the help of a Princes Trust Loan and a cobbled-together business plan, (not to mention a lot of late nights, cups of tea & sheer bloodymindedness), the orders started to flood in – as well as my understanding of how to make a design-led product work commercially.

 Soon the small office became a rickety loft room in Ross & i’s first little terrace house.
-A Henry Award for Most Promising Young Designer followed in 2008, and it soon became clear the loft was simply too small (and illegal) – so after some searching i settled on our current location: The Old Baptist Chapel, Huncote, Leicestershire.
+A Henry Award for Most Promising Young Designer followed in 2008, and it soon became clear the loft was simply too small (and illegal) – so after some searching i settled on our 2nd office location: The Old Baptist Chapel, Huncote, Leicestershire.

 The Chapel became our spiritual home (literally) and with this solid base, i employed our first collection of staff members to help steady the good ship Darrington.